yubin627/yubin627.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>It is a great pleasure meeting you!</p>

 <p>I am passionate about creating useful products based on insights generated from data.
-I came from engineering background with a degree in Materials Science and Engineering and developed stronger interest in data science day by day.
-It sits at the core of problem solving from my work experience, from semiconductor manufacturing process troubleshooting to effective audience targeting in digital advertising.
-I am a believer of data democratization and therefore collaboration within the organization.</p>
+By education I am an engineer who started her early career in semiconductor industry troubleshooting manufacturing process issues via statistical analysis.
+Along the way I developed strong interest in data science day by day during my work as I realized that the beauty about my job lies with the arts of churning data into something easy and important for people to understand.
+Even though I switched path to digital advertising industry later on, it still sits at the core of my daily life as a data analyst.</p>

+<p>I am a strong believer of data/knowledge democratization and always advocate for collaboration with aligned team direction.</p>

+<p>During my spare time, I love to sketch / paint / practise chinese calligraphy / play with chinese seal carving.</p>

 <h2>Skills</h2>